-On 7 June, Lingnan University took part in the Jockey Club Age-friendly City International Conference cum City Partnership Scheme Award Presentation Ceremony, which brought together the Government, the business and non-profit sectors, academia and social enterprises from Hong Kong and overseas for knowledge exchange and sharing best practices on building an age-friendly city, as well as providing a network and platform for future collaboration and sustainable development.
+On 7 June, Lingnan University took part in the Jockey Club Age-friendly City International Conference cum City Partnership Scheme Award Presentation Ceremony.
+The conference brought together the government, the business and non-profit sectors, academia, and social enterprises from Hong Kong and overseas for knowledge exchange, and to share best practices relating to building an age-friendly city.
+Participants also discussed developing a network and providing a platform for future collaboration and sustainable development.

-The one-day event featured plenary and thematic sessions, a thematic forum and an exhibition as well as the Jockey Club Age-friendly City Partnership Scheme 2020 award presentation ceremony, recognising outstanding age-friendly practices in Hong Kong.
+The one-day event featured plenary and thematic sessions, a thematic forum, and an exhibition.
+The Jockey Club Age-friendly City Partnership Scheme 2020 award presentation ceremony recognised outstanding age-friendly practices in Hong Kong.

-“Productive ageing has been an internationally strategic direction of social policy development, but few studies have placed the discourse within the context of welfare regimes,” he said.
-A survey of people aged 60 and above in Tsuen Wan and the Islands has found that, despite differences in the perception of various age-friendly city domains, perceived respect and social inclusion, outdoor spaces and buildings, and community support and health services are all associated with productive engagement in both districts.
+“Productive ageing has been an internationally strategic direction of social policy development, but few studies have placed the discourse within the context of welfare regimes,” Professor Mok said.
+A survey of people aged 60 and above in Tsuen Wan and the islands found that respect and social inclusion, outdoor spaces and buildings, and community support and health services, were all associated with productive engagement in both districts, despite differences in the perception of various age-friendly city domains.

-Highlighting the importance of a place-based approach and structural factors including age-friendly environments, the research indicates that productive engagement is commonly associated with elements of the social atmosphere, the built environment and social provision, but not with individual conditions such as income and health.
+The research highlighted the importance of a place-based approach, and structural factors including age-friendly environments.
+Productive engagement is commonly associated with elements of the social atmosphere, the built environment, and social provision, but not with individual conditions such as income and health, said the research.

 “Promotion of the age-friendly city can play an important role in promoting positive engagement, leading to healthy and productive ageing in place,” Professor Mok pointed out.

-Lingnan also demonstrated its “Smart Shopping Cart” at the event, the winner of the STEM-design competition for secondary school students organised by LU’s Asia-Pacific Institute of Ageing Studies (APIAS).
-The Pui Shing Catholic Secondary School students’ design has an infrared, automatic motion-tracking system that helps seniors carry heavy goods with less effort.
+Lingnan also demonstrated its “Smart Shopping Cart” at the event.
+The cart won the STEM-design competition for secondary school students organised by LU’s Asia-Pacific Institute of Ageing Studies (APIAS).
+The design by Pui Shing Catholic Secondary School students has an infrared, automatic motion-tracking system that helps seniors carry heavy goods with less effort.

-Over the years, Lingnan has played a key role in promoting and facilitating the development of smart ageing and gerontechnology in Hong Kong, engaging in extensive pioneering research and social projects, including the LU Jockey Club Gerontechnology and Smart Ageing Project, a three-year programme spin-off from a Gerontech-X lab to educational courses and workshops for students, the elderly, carers and the general public.
+Over the years, Lingnan has played a key role in promoting and facilitating the development of smart ageing and gerontechnology in Hong Kong.
+LU has engaged in extensive pioneering research and social projects, including the LU Jockey Club Gerontechnology and Smart Ageing Project, a three-year programme attached to the Gerontech-X lab which provides educational courses and workshops for students, the elderly, carers and the general public.